 Changes in the Advanced LIGO budget baseline are initiated through a documented request submitted by the Subsystem Leader to the Project Manager, who chairs the Advanced LIGO Change Control Board.
 A recommendation is made to the Project Leader, who holds the project contingency.
-Please see section 6.3 for more detail.
+See Section 5 below.